mthonorio/Operations-Research/README.md

 # Operations-Research
-This project's purpose is to use Cplex to solve a linear programming problem.
+The purpose of this project is to create a mathematical model of a linear programming problem and use Cplex to solve it.
+It also includes the report of the solution and process of modelling  the problem.